QQting/ros2_image_tools/README.md

-# Transmit Video Frames from Windows to Ubuntu with ROS 2
+# Transmit Video Frames from Windows to Ubuntu w/ ROS 2

 We assume you have already installed ROS 2 on Ubuntu.
 In this document, we only show you:
 1. How to setup ROS 2 environment and build ROS 2 packages on Windows 10.